johnchandlerburnham/hpfp/05/index.md

 ## 5.5 Polymorphism

-Greek words abound in Haskell jargon.
-If we lived in an age that believed in proper education you would already know them.
+Greek words are everywheer in Haskell-land.
 Greek and Latin, especially in the sciences, act like a kind of conceptual assembly language that allows you to build words for complex ideas out of concrete concepts.
-But if you don't know the roots, the usually quite vivid metaphor embedding in the word becomes murky and unclear.
+But if you don't know the roots, the vivid metaphor embedded in the word becomes murky and unclear.
 It would be very confusing if we used English for this, because then the same word would be used for both substantive and metaphoric meaning.

 Let's take the word "Polymorphism" for example.
 This breaks apart into three Greek roots: